jd-solanki/jd-solanki.github.io/content/blog/secure-file-uploads-a-no-nonsense-guide.md

 ---
 title: "Secure File Uploads: A No-Nonsense Guide"
-description: Learn how to securly upload files to your servers with best practices & recommendations
+description: Learn how to securely upload files to your servers with best practices & recommendations
 ---

 File uploads are a common feature, but a frequent source of security holes.
 Here's a concise guide to doing them right.